 Curious to learn more about UX design, but not ready to pay for a formal degree or certification?
 No problem.
 There are loads of free UX design training resources out there, so you can still learn plenty about UX design without breaking the bank.

 There are countless UX design resources out there if you want to read design thinking books and blogs or listen to podcasts.
 The only problem is that many of these D-I-Y educational routes don’t provide guidance to the true newbie—or structure for those who prefer a more strategic approach.

 Thankfully, there are a lot of free UX design micro courses and tutorials out there for aspiring UXers who are looking to broaden their horizons; so many, in fact, that it can be challenging to find the one that meets your particular needs.
 And that’s why we’re here.

-Here are our top nine places to go for free UX design training.
+Here are our top eight places to go for free UX design training.
 These will help you find your footing in the world of UX, and they’re all 100% free (no subscription required), 100% online, and offered by trusted sources in the field.

 - General Assembly’s Intro to UX workshop